Flockaveli: Singles

-There are also music videos for the songs, such as "Snake in the Grass" featuring Cartier Kitten, "Bustin' at Em", "For My Dawgs", and "Live By the Gun" featuring Ra Diggs and Uncle Murda.
+There are also music videos for the songs such as "Snake in the Grass" (featuring Cartier Kitten), "Bustin' at Em", "For My Dawgs", and "Live By the Gun" (featuring Ra Diggs and Uncle Murda.)
 On October 18, 2010, Waka Flocka Flame performed "Smoke, Drank" live on high-definition TV at the Roxy Theatre in West Hollywood.

 Release and reception

 Flockaveli was released by Asylum Records on October 5, 2010.
 It debuted at number 6 on the US Billboard 200, with first-week sales of 37,000 copies in the United States.
 As of August 15, 2011, the album has sold 285,000 copies, according to Nielsen SoundScan.

 Flockaveli received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 9 reviews.
-Jaimie Hodgson from NME commented that the album's songs "showcase a masterclass in reductionism; juggernauts of hulking, bruising, brick-to-skull intensity".
-BBC Music's Louis Pattison praised Waka Flocka Flame's "cold charisma", writing that "it’s channelled successfully here, a presence that permeates Flockaveli utterly".
-Ben Detrick of Spin complimented its "unforgiving crush of unveiled threats over ricocheting drums and choleric synths", and called Waka "more agitator than rapper—imagine DJ Kool as an unhinged goon with a fetish for brawling and gunfire".
-Sean Fennessey of The Village Voice called producer Lex Luger "a force whose tinnitus-inducing tracks demand replay" and wrote in conclusion, "Ultimately, the inflammatory Waka is an avatar for a new rap economy: few words delivered with force, with an eye to the stage and the check that arrives with it".
-Pitchfork critic David Drake described it as "a furious torrent of gangsta rap id" and praised Waka for giving the album its "frenetic intensity".
+Jaimie Hodgson from NME commented that the album's songs "showcase a masterclass in reductionism; juggernauts of hulking, bruising, brick-to-skull intensity."
+BBC Music's Louis Pattison praised Waka Flocka Flame's "cold charisma", writing that "it's channelled successfully here, a presence that permeates Flockaveli utterly."
+Ben Detrick of Spin complimented its "unforgiving crush of unveiled threats over ricocheting drums and choleric synths", and called Waka "more agitator than rapper—imagine DJ Kool as an unhinged goon with a fetish for brawling and gunfire."
+Sean Fennessey of The Village Voice called producer Lex Luger "a force whose tinnitus-inducing tracks demand replay" and concluded, "Ultimately, the inflammatory Waka is an avatar for a new rap economy: few words delivered with force, with an eye to the stage and the check that arrives with it."
+Pitchfork critic David Drake described it as "a furious torrent of gangsta rap Id," and praised Waka for giving the album its "frenetic intensity".